 ThreeD Capital Inc. Announces Unaudited November 30, 2022 Net Asset Value Per Share - $0.84

-/EIN News/ -- TORONTO, Dec.
-07, 2022 (GLOBE NEWSWIRE) -- ThreeD Capital Inc. (“ThreeD” or the “Company”) (CSE:IDK / OTCQX:IDKFF) a Canadian-based venture capital firm focused on opportunistic investments in companies in the junior resources and disruptive technologies sectors, announces that at November 30, 2022, its unaudited net asset value per share (“NAV”) was $0.84.
+TORONTO, Dec.
+07, 2022 (GLOBE NEWSWIRE) -- ThreeD Capital Inc. ("ThreeD" or the "Company") IDKIDKFF a Canadian-based venture capital firm focused on opportunistic investments in companies in the junior resources and disruptive technologies sectors, announces that at November 30, 2022, its unaudited net asset value per share ("NAV") was $0.84.

 This announcement is made based on ThreeD's established practice of releasing NAV on a monthly basis as part of the Company's ongoing response to shareholder interest in receiving periodic information.
 NAV is calculated based on unaudited month-end financial information.